 In this graduate seminar students play active roles as learners/ teachers.
 The course engages students in exploring and inquiring into how language and literacy are related and interconnected with place, community, history and identities.
 The course format combines experiential learning, reading and critical reflection on place-based literacies scholarship.
 Students will have opportunities to use a range of tools and strategies such as digital community mapping, photography and storytelling to reflect on how they are situated in place.
 The course centres on how being attentive to place-based literacies supports students to become aware and responsive to issues surrounding ecological and social justice.

-Recognizing digital literacies as a social practice, this course highlights the differentiated, situated, and enculturated ways in which technology is used for diverse relational, informational, expressive, and recreational purposes.
-Beyond being a set of skills that support the needs of the knowledge economy, digital literacies are understood as practices that address new modes of productivity, representation, and sociality.
-Through the interplay of human and non-human interactants, technology has reshaped identities, communities, and relations of power, enabling social mobility, while also constructing new forms of inequality.
-By discussing current theory and research on digital literacies, this course illuminates the implications of these changes for language and literacy learning and the conceptualisation of 21st century competences.
+Digital Literacies: Theory, Research and Practice | Recognizing digital literacies as a social practice, this course highlights the differentiated, situated, and enculturated ways in which learners use technology for diverse relational, informational, expressive, and recreational purposes.
+Beyond being a set of skills that support the needs of the knowledge economy, digital literacies are understood as the practices of assembling and interpreting linguistic and semiotic resources online, while negotiating platform designs, ideologies and cultures-of-use.
+Through the interplay of human and non-human interactants, technology mediates social interactions, transforming the social order, and reshaping the way we perform identities, maintain social networks, and produce and consume knowledge.
+At the same time, it enables new forms of colonialism, amplifying inequalities, automating biases and reproducing modes of exclusion.
+Addressing these issues, this course discusses the significance of both functional and critical digital literacies for learners to not only participate agentively in online spaces, but also reflect critically on their practices.
+By examining current theory and research on digital literacies, it illuminates the implications of these issues for language and

 This course examines current issues in theory and research in English language education, with a particular focus on English for Academic Purposes (EAP).
 The course will discuss relevant theories of discourse and social context and will emphasize analysis and presentation of academic discourse, relative to the context in which class members are likely to work.
 The course seeks to bridge the gap between theory and practice in EAP, whether the context is higher education or K-12 school settings.
 Key course aims are to provide students with a firm understanding about and expertise in: integrating language and content; approaching and analyzing academic language from a functional perspective; and exploring how as educators, we might draw on and utilize the ways of meaning-making that learners bring to the classroom.